shredfellows/website/README.md

   "Workspace" component runs code in the coderunner, with the "nel" module, to check for errors.
     Same component generates the assignment link an the copy link field for canvas users only.

+  The "Repl" component provides the environment to run and check code with the "monaco-editor" module

 ```